hdShang/arxiv-daily/docs/cs-LG/2025-08-12/papers/250808641v1-migrate-mixed-policy-grpo-for-adaptation-at-test-time.md

 ---
 layout: default
-title: MiGrATe: Mixed-Policy GRPO for Adaptation at Test-Time
+title: "MiGrATe: Mixed-Policy GRPO for Adaptation at Test-Time"
 ---

 # MiGrATe: Mixed-Policy GRPO for Adaptation at Test-Time